 True sustainability extends beyond basic farming goals into management and individual goals and lifestyle choices.
 Organic policy doesn't cover much in terms of full company or full farm sustainability, but a truly sustainable business attempts to be eco-friendly in many ways, not simply with how food is grown.

-The Differences Between Organic and Sustainable Food
+The Difference Between Organic and Sustainable Food

 Sustainable and organic do not mean the same thing.
 Beyond the limited scope of the U.S. Department of Agriculture's National Organic Program (NOP), there are no strict rules set up to ensure that organic farmers or organic food production operations follow eco-minded practices.

-As a member of the organic industry, it's important to be realistic about the limits of organic certification.
+For members of the organic industry, it's important to be realistic about the limits of organic certification.
 You should be able to separate organic food facts from sustainable food facts so you can market organics honestly and successfully educate organic consumers.